 I also need to talk about the family and mental illness elements of this before I wrap up.
 These are two pretty strong themes for the main character Nax, and they bleed into the others as well.
 It’s clear from the get-go that Nax has a complicated relationship with his brother.
 And Asra’s relationship with her biological father than never acted like a real father is strained to say the least.
 Not to spoil anything, but Nax’s relationship with his brother Malik is a big reason why he has what appears to be PTSD.
 (Not to armchair diagnose a fictional person but I think that’s what England’s getting at.)
 There’s so much more I want to say about this subplot but I’m trying to keep this review spoiler free!!
 Also on the topic of mental illness, Case deals with panic attacks and mentions being on anxiety medication.

-Final thought: If you haven’t read this book, you need to get a copy ASAP because this is honestly the best book released in 2018.
+Final thought: If you haven’t read The Disasters, you need to get a copy ASAP because this is honestly the best book released in 2018.
 Don’t let its December release date make you skip over it!
 And if I haven’t convinced you, then you should watch M.K.
 England’s video with five reasons why you should read it.